openmls/openmls/book/src/traits/README.md

 The key store is probably one of the most interesting traits because applications that use OpenMLS will interact with it.
+See the [OpenMlsKeyStore trait](./traits.md#openmlskeystore) description for details but note that the key used to store, read, and delete values in the key store has to be provided as a byte slice.

 In the following examples we have a `ciphersuite` and a `backend` (`OpenMlsCryptoProvider`).